Our Services

 Do not self-diagnose persistent or severe symptoms.

-Because symptoms like insomnia, mood changes, and night sweats can overlap with thyroid disease, depression, and other medical issues, many women aren't sure what's actually causing their sleep problems.
+Because insomnia, mood changes, and night sweats can overlap with thyroid disease, depression, and other medical issues, many women aren't sure what's actually causing their sleep problems.

-If you're experiencing multiple concerning symptoms and want clarity before your doctor visit, consider using a free AI-powered assessment tool to evaluate your Peri-/Post-Menopausal Symptoms.
-It takes just a few minutes and can help you identify patterns, understand what questions to ask your healthcare provider, and feel more prepared for your appointment.
+If you're experiencing multiple concerning symptoms and want clarity before your doctor visit, you can use a free AI-powered tool to check your Peri-/Post-Menopausal Symptoms in just a few minutes.
+It helps identify patterns in what you're experiencing, suggests helpful questions to ask your healthcare provider, and gives you confidence walking into your appointment with a clearer picture of your symptoms.

 This is not a diagnosis — but it can be a helpful starting point.